 Typically, artificial Christmas trees are made in two styles: hinged or hooked.
 Both have pros and cons as far as setup goes, and both require a decent amount of space for storage.
 However, there's a new type of artificial tree in town that saves way more space than hooked or hinged, and we're pretty sure it uses Santa magic.
 West Elm is selling a pop-up tree.
 Yes, really.
 The whole tree collapses into one skinny circle that you can slide into a teeny, tiny nook in the closet or throw into a storage bin with ornaments — genius.
 This is such a great option for small spaces and apartments.

 You don't have to go green.
 Twig trees create a chic, modern aesthetic, and artificial twig trees are much more sustainable than buying a live one each year.
 We're obsessed with these prelit twig trees from Pottery Barn.
 They look gorgeous clustered together in varying heights.

 For the ultimate twig tree, however, you've gotta go birch.
 The artificial birch trees from Pottery Barn are deceptively realistic, right down to the wood bark patterns on the tree trunk.

 Best Mini Christmas Tree

 If you're shopping for a tabletop artificial tree or a Christmas tree for a small space, Target has a huge selection of mini artificial trees.
 This three-foot spruce checks all the boxes for style, functionality and price at just $20!

 Best Tinsel Christmas Tree

 For all the vintage fans, nothing says retro Christmas like a metallic tinsel tree.
-True vintage tinsel trees in good condition are expensive because people know exactly what they have on their hands, but West Elm has a beautiful silver tinsel tree that totally looks like it's from the early 60s.
+True vintage tinsel trees in good condition are expensive because people know exactly what they have on their hands, but Williams Sonoma has a beautiful silver tinsel tree that totally looks like it's from the early 60s.